OloriT/OloriT/README.md

 - Agile/Scrum Methodologies
 - Performance Testing

 I'm dedicated to delivering high-quality software by identifying and addressing issues early in the development lifecycle.
-My goal is to contribute to projects that make a positive impact and empower teams to produce reliable and efficient software solutions.
+I aim to contribute to projects that positively impact and empower teams to produce reliable and efficient software solutions.

 <!-- LinkedIn Icon and Link -->
 <p align="left">